A multi-case study in Eastern Antioquia, Colombia

 - Vanessa Vasco Vargas, Corporación Jurídica Libertad

-Project brochure Let the rivers be for life!
-Self-protection and community care.
-Available in English and Spanish.
+Let the rivers be for life!
+Self-protection and community care (English)

-Three short films Let the rivers be for life! (with an introduction).
+Three short films: Let the rivers be for life!

 Introduction/Reel: ¡Que los ríos sean para la vida! | Let the rivers be for life!